Car Scrap Yard or Salvage? Which Better for Selling your Car?

 All of the fluids from the cars are drained before placing it on the lot, and all of the leftover pieces of the car are crushed.
 The scrap metal is then sold to other businesses, where the metal is then recycled.
 Fluids like oil, gas, antifreeze, and so on are recycled as well.
 They not only help to get rid of your car, but recycle each leftover part efficiently, thus helping the environment at the same time by reducing pollution and carbon emissions.

 These places buy leftover scrap metal from practically anyone who sells it.
 They usually buy metal in large quantities such as by the pound or by the ton.
 You can sell scrap metal in small amounts as well, but the more you sell, the better your chances are of getting a decent amount of money.
+This means that selling your car to a scrap yard can be a good option depending on the materials.

 The base price is paid depending upon the specific type of metal being recycled.
 The most popular forms of metal they purchase are copper, aluminum, or cast zinc.
 These can be found in appliances, heavy metal cars, copper electrical wire, or aluminum wires.
 Copper and aluminum are often purchased in smaller quantities and then gathered and compressed in larger quantities when the yard is ready to sell it.
 The scrap yards buy the metals at cheaper rates and sell them at a higher price to businesses that recycle the metal.
 These lots play an integral role when it comes to reducing landfill waste, pollution, and carbon emissions.